The top 50 most influential Black, Asian and minority ethnic leaders in English health and care – listed alphabetically

 While at Harrogate, he was racially abused while walking home after England’s Euro 2020 victory over Germany, something which he said left him feeling “lonely” and “shocked”.
 “It happens to many people too often and it happens in the organisation I am responsible for,” he said.
 He has also said that BAME staff members “deserve better”.

-Sim Scavazza, acting chair, Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board
+Sim Scavazza, deputy chair, Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board

-Sim Scavazza has been acting chair of the Buckinghamshire, Oxfordshire and Berkshire West ICB since April 2023 and is also a non-executive director of Imperial College Healthcare Trust and London North West University Healthcare Trust.
+Sim Scavazza is deputy chair of Buckinghamshire, Oxfordshire and Berkshire West ICB and is also a non-executive director of Imperial College Healthcare Trust and London North West University Healthcare Trust.

-She stepped into the role at BOB at a point where it had lost both its permanent chair and chief executive and was facing significant cuts in staffing levels, with several interims and high turnover of staff in key roles.
+From May 2023 until September 2024, she was the ICB’s acting chair, stepping into the role at a point where BOB had lost both its permanent chair and chief executive and was facing significant cuts in staffing levels, with several interims and high turnover of staff in key roles.

 This April, she was appointed chair of the NHS Seacole Group and is an adviser on race for NHS Providers.